scala/docs.scala-lang/contribute/guide.md

 ### Bug-fix Check List

 This is the impatient developer's checklist for the steps to submit a bug-fix pull request to the Scala project.
 For more information, description and justification for the steps, follow the links in that step.
-Further specific instructions for the release of Scala you are targeting can be found in the `CONTRIBUTING.md` file for that [github branch](https://github.com/scala/scala)
+Further specific instructions for the release of Scala you are targeting can be found in the `CONTRIBUTING.md` file for that [GitHub branch](https://github.com/scala/scala)

 1. [Select a bug to fix from GitHub](/contribute/#community-tickets), or if you found the bug yourself and want to fix it, [create a GitHub issue](/contribute/bug-reporting-guide.html) (but please
 [make sure it's not a duplicate](/contribute/bug-reporting-guide.html#reporting-confirmed-bugs-is-a-sin)).